hackerb9/3C509B-nestor/README.md

 ## Suggested setting

+If don't use a serial port, I suggest using the following command:

 ```
 3CCFG.EXE CONFIGURE /int:3 /optimize:dos /modem:none /pnp:disabled /xcvr:auto
 ```

+A serial card may drop bytes if the 3C509B doesn't give up the bus frequently enough to allow other IRQs to be handled.
+Note that if your serial card has a 16**5**50 UART, you can also use `/modem:none` as it will buffer bytes in the FIFO.
+If you use a serial card with the older 8250 (or 16**4**50 UART), use `/modem:9600`, or whatever baud rate you use your serial port at.
+The lower the baud, the better your Ethernet performance will be.

+## Probably irrelevant BIOS bug

+This likely won't affect you, but I'm documenting it just in case.

-### 3C5X9CFG /PNPRST; 3C5X9CFG CONFIGURE /PNP:DISABLED
+### 3CCFG /PNPRST; 3CCFG CONFIGURE /PNP:DISABLED

-If you are unable to run the configuration program due to "No Adapter Found", it may be because of a strange BIOS quirk which puts the NIC into an infinite loop trying to negotiate PNP.
+If you are still unable to run the configuration program due to "No Adapter Found", it may be because of a strange BIOS quirk which puts the NIC into an infinite loop trying to negotiate PNP.
+If the 3C509.EXE driver can't find your card either, that might be a tip that this is the problem.

 According to archive.org's cache of 3com.com's [FAQ](http://web.archive.org/web/20060314235414/http://support.3com.com/infodeli/inotes/techtran/2406_5ea.htm), when the "No Etherlink III Adapter Found" error is seen, one should run the following and reboot:
 ```